© 2023 Specter Ops, Inc. ALL RIGHTS RESERVED.

 Customer Data Security

-BloodHound Enterprise makes use of available Amazon encryption functionalities to encrypt all data using AES-256 with an Amazon-managed key.
-This applies to all servers in use in the BloodHound Enterprise infrastructure.
+BloodHound Enterprise uses available Amazon encryption functionalities to encrypt all data using AES-256 with an Amazon-managed key.
+This applies to all servers in the BloodHound Enterprise infrastructure.
 Backup snapshots utilize the same encryption mechanisms.

 AWS security groups isolate all BHE installations.
 They do not have permission to reach other customer assets.